source-academy/js-slang/src/stdlib/metacircular-interpreter/README.md

 1. This project depends on node.js.
 Install [node.js](http://nodejs.org) for your platform.
 2. Using the shell for your platform, run `envsetup.{sh|bat}`.
 This will obtain the necessary installation dependencies and generate the development versions of the templates.
    - Note that your Jison install will be patched to throw SyntaxError exceptions when parse errors occur.
 This may affect your other Jison dependents, if any.
 2 (alternative) .
 Just run `npm install` and all the dependencies should be magically installed.
+However, note to patch the Jison lib using the jison.patch file provided.
 3. If you have made changes to the templates, generate new development libraries by running `generate.js --environment`.
 4. `scratch.html` in the root directory of the project has got the evaluator-in-evaluator code being part of `test3`.
 Use that to test the interpreter interpreting itself.